ShawnL57/Cal_hacks/calhackproj/README.md

 - 🧠 Real-time EEG monitoring with Muse 2 headset
 - 📊 Live brain metrics (focus level, brain state, heart rate, head orientation)
 - 🦆 Automatic duck spawning when distraction is detected (2+ seconds)
+- 🎬 **Focus restoration videos** - Personalized duck videos generated from your screen activity, sent when you regain focus
 - ⌨️ **Focus calibration typing test** - 60-second typing test that measures your focused brain activity to establish a personalized baseline
 - 🎯 Activity log with focus state changes
 - 🔄 Auto-reconnection for all services